artainmo/machine-learning/natural-language-processing and LLM/NLP with Sequence Models/README.md

 To implement NER we will use long short-term memory units (LSTMs).
 They are similar to GRUs except that they have even more gates.

 #### RNNs and Vanishing Gradients
 Vanishing or exploding gradients are problems commonly found in RNNs who deal with long sequences.
-They consist of values used during backpropagation calculations coming close to zero or infinity.
+They consist of values used during backpropagation calculations coming close to zero or infinity respectively.
 If coming close to zero, certain items' contributions get neglected, and if approaching infinity, convergence problems arise.

 Initializing weights to an identity matrix and using the ReLU activation function are ways of preventing vanishing gradients.
 Skip connections consists of direct connections to earlier layers, thus skipping activation functions and preventing those earlier values from vanishing through the layers, thus allowing them to impact the final output.<br>
 Gradient clipping consists of transformation any value larger than a predefined value to that predefined value.
 This helps prevent exploding gradients.